 5. Do Not Discuss Your Accident With the Insurance Company

-Typically, the insurance company representatives will contact you shortly after the accident.
-DO NOT TALK WITH THEM!
-They will ask you for a statement.
-Most likely, they will record that statement.
-This may come back later to haunt you since the statement is recorded and could have been influenced by medication or the trauma from the accident.
+An adjuster will contact you shortly after the accident.
+DO NOT TALK WITH HIM!
+He will ask you for a recorded statement.
+DO NOT GIVE ONE!
+It may come back later to haunt you since the statement is recorded and could have been influenced by medication or the trauma from the accident.
 In other words, you may be stuck with the statement whether it was accurate or not.

-We all hope to never be involved in a serious car accident.
+We all hope to never be involved in a serious car wreck because of the misery.
 The money is not worth the agony or, even worse, serious injury or death.
 Nevertheless, most drivers will at some point be involved or know someone who was involved in a vehicle accident.
 That is when the above actions will be critical.
 We pray you never need this information but believe it will help if you do.